jsx-eslint/eslint-plugin-react/docs/rules/jsx-uses-vars.md

 # Prevent variables used in JSX to be incorrectly marked as unused (jsx-uses-vars)

 Since 0.17.0 the ESLint `no-unused-vars` rule does not detect variables used in JSX ([see details](http://eslint.org/blog/2015/03/eslint-0.17.0-released/#changes-to-jsx/react-handling)).
-This rules will find variables used in JSX and mark them as used.
+This rule will find variables used in JSX and mark them as used.

-This rule has no effect if the `no-unused-vars` rule is not enabled.
+This rule only has an effect when the `no-unused-vars` rule is enabled.

 ## Rule Details